School of Science

 Biotech, Pharma companies and various Research Institutes like: TUV Sud South Asia Pvt.
 Ltd., Gebbs Health Care Mumbai, Macleods Pharmaceutical Company Sikkim WIPRO-VISTA, Panacea biotech SRF, Coca-Cola, Parle, Britannia, Reliance Life Sciences, Nestle, Advance Enzymes, XL Health, Zydus, Novartis, Medicaps Pharma, Span Diagonistics Surat, Omgene Biosciences Surat, Glenmark-Goa, Brindavan Beverages-Bareilly, SABMiller, J.B.
 Mangharam-Gwalior, BGB Biofertilizer Punjab, Amrita Herbals, Premier Biosoft- Indore etc.

 B.Sc.
-(Hons.)[PCM/CS]
+(Hons.)[CS]

 Program Highlights: